Shuffle/Shuffle-docs/docs/configuration.md

 docker load wazuh.tar
 ```

-TBD: We'll make this an API-call for ContainerD later.

 ## Docker socket

 For now, the docker socket is required to run Shuffle.
 Whether you run with Kubernetes or another clustering technology, Shuffle WILL need access to ContainerD, which is what the docker socket provides.
+If this is against internal policies and you want a single point of contact for controlling permissions, please have a look at [docker socket proxy](#docker_socket_proxy) farther down.

 **Usage of the socket**: